Corfu: Name

 The Greek name, Kerkyra or Korkyra, is related to two powerful water deities: Poseidon, god of the sea, and Asopos, an important Greek mainland river.
 According to myth, Poseidon fell in love with the beautiful nymph Korkyra, daughter of Asopos and river nymph Metope, and abducted her.
 Poseidon brought Korkyra to the hitherto unnamed island and, in marital bliss, offered her name to the place: Korkyra, which gradually evolved to Kerkyra (Doric).
-They had a child, Phaiax, after whom the inhabitants of the island were named Phaiakes (in Latin, Phaeaciani).
+They had a child, Phaiax, after whom the inhabitants of the island were named Phaiakes Phaeaciani).
 Corfu is known as the island of the Phaeacians.

-The name Corfù is a Venetian and Italian version of the Byzantine Κορυφώ (Koryphō), meaning "city of the peaks".
+The name Corfù is a Venetian and Italian version of the Κορυφώ, meaning 'city of the peaks'.
 It derives from the Byzantine Greek Κορυφαί (Koryphai) (crests or peaks), denoting the two peaks of Palaio Frourio.

 Geography

 Map of Corfu.
 Its satellite islands of Othoni, Ereikoussa and Mathraki counterclockwise NW, WNW and W respectively (with respect to the northern part of the island at the top of the map) and Paxos and Antipaxos on the SE side, are visible.

 Corfu is located in the northwestern corner of Greece.
 The northeastern edge of Corfu lies off the coast of Sarandë, Albania, separated by straits varying in width from 3 to 23 km.
 The southeast side of the island lies off the coast of Thesprotia, Greece.
-Its shape resembles a sickle (drepanē, δρεπάνι), to which it was compared by the ancients: the concave side, with the city and harbour of Corfu in the centre, lies toward the Albanian coast.
+Its shape resembles a sickle (δρεπάνι drepanē), to which the ancients compared it.
 With the island's area estimated at 592.9 km2, it runs approximately 64 km long, with greatest breadth at around 32 km.

-Two high and well-defined ranges divide the island into three districts, of which the northern is mountainous, the central undulating, and the southern low-lying.
+Two high, well-defined ranges divide the island into three districts: the northern is mountainous, the central undulating, and the southern low-lying.
 The more important of the two ranges, that of Pantokrator (Παντοκράτωρ – the Almighty) stretches east and west from Cape Falacro to Cape Psaromita, and attains its greatest elevation in the summit of the same name.